 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Adding to that latest accomplishment are the recent emergency use authorizations (EUA) handed out by the U.S. Food and Drug Administration (FDA) for a new group of at-home COVID-19 tests that allow users to get results in 30 minutes or less.
+Adding to that latest accomplishment are the recent Emergency Use Authorizations (EUA) handed out by the U.S. Food and Drug Administration (FDA) for at-home COVID-19 tests that allow users to get results in 30 minutes or less.

 To get a better idea of what you can expect from them, we talked to infectious disease testing expert Gary W. Procop, MD.

 How at-home COVID-19 tests work

 Dr. Procop and his colleagues reviewed three of the available at-home tests, two of which are only cleared for people who are showing symptoms of COVID-19 and require a prescription.
 The third doesn’t require a prescription and can be used by people who may or may not be experiencing symptoms.

 These tests are essentially home versions of rapid test kits.
 You collect your own samples and get the results at home.
 There’s no need to send a swab to a lab and results are available in minutes instead of days.
 You’ll also eliminate the risk of possibly exposing others by not having to get tested at your doctor’s office.